Contact Ana

 3cTile

-Ana Hebra Flaster is a Cuban American writer and and activist for human rights in Cuba.
-She was nearly six when her family fled Cuba and settled in Nashua, New Hampshire.
-After graduating from Smith College and enjoying a career in software consulting, she began her writing career.
-Her writing about Cuba and Cuban Americans has appeared in the The Wall Street Journal, The New York Times, The Washington Post, The Boston Globe and elsewhere.
+I grew up in that town, Nashua, graduated from Smith College and, after enjoying a career in software consulting, began my writing career.
+My writing about Cuba and Cuban Americans has appeared in the The Wall Street Journal, The New York TimesThe Washington PostThe Boston Globe and elsewhere.
+My commentaries and storytelling have aired on national broadcasts of NPR’s All Things Considered and PBS’s Stories from the Stage.